AD-SamLi/MultiAgent_Terminology_Validation_System/ISSUE_ANALYSIS_REPORT.md

 ## 📝 Conclusion

-The **Agentic Terminology Validation System** is **functionally successful** with all 8,691 terms properly processed and validated.
+The **Multi-Agent Terminology Validation System** is **functionally successful** with all 8,691 terms properly processed and validated.
 The identified issues are primarily **data quality and housekeeping concerns** rather than functional failures.

 **Priority Actions**:
 1. Fix audit statistics recording (High)